 If you want to argue the science, please don't come.
 I won't argue with you about microbes converting organic matter into plant-accessible nutrients and I won't argue with thousands of doctors and experts that have proven the vaccine is safe and effective.

-For more information or for scholarship requests, send us a message, and we will get back to you as soon as we can.
+For more information, send us a message, and we will get back to you as soon as we can.

 For press passes or other special requests, please call 602-418-6704